 - (i) Any piston-type internal combustion engine with a manufacturer's output rating of less than 50 brake horsepower. - (ii) Piston-type stationary internal combustion engines, each with a manufacturer's output rating of 50 brake horsepower or greater, whose total combined manufacturer's rating is 200 brake horsepower or less, and which are all located at a single stationary source.
-This exemption does not apply to engines located at a major stationary source of NO_X emissions, as defined in Rule 20.1. - (iii) Any engine that is used exclusively to load or unload cargo.
-For the purposes of this exemption, cargo shall not include the removal or relocation of sand, rock, silt, soil or other materials from dredging operations. - (iv) Any gas turbine engine which is fired exclusively with JP-5 fuel, natural gas and/or liquefied petroleum gas and has: - (A) an output power rating of less than 0.3 megawatt (MW), or - (B) a maximum gross heat input rating at ISO Standard Day Conditions of less than 1 million BTU per hour. - (v) Any boiler, process heater or steam generator with a manufacturer's maximum gross heat input rating of less than: - (A) 1 million BTU per hour, and which is fired with any fuel, or
+This exemption does not apply to engines located at a major stationary source of NO_x emissions, as defined in Rule 2. - (iii) Any engine mounted on, within or incorporated into any motor vehicle, train, ship, boat or barge, that is used exclusively to load or unload cargo.
+For the purposes of this exemption, cargo shall not include the removal or relocation of sand, rock, silt, soil or other materials from dredging operations. - (iv) Any gas turbine engine which has: - (A) an output power rating of less than 0.3 megawatt (MW), or

-(B) 5 million BTU per hour and which is fired exclusively with natural gas and/or liquefied petroleum gas.
+- (B) a maximum gross heat input rating at ISO Standard Day Conditions of less than 1 million BTU per hour. - (v) Any boiler, process heater or steam generator with a manufacturer's maximum gross heat input rating of less than: - (A) 1 million BTU per hour, and which is fired with any fuel, or - (B) 5 million BTU per hour and which is fired exclusively with natural gas and/or liquefied petroleum gas.